tobloef/deep-utility-types/README.md

 # `DeepOmit<Type, Keys>`

-Utility type for omitting nested properties from an object.
+Utility type for omitting nested properties from a type.
 Fully type-safe, has nice autocompletion, and works with arrays.

 ## 📦 Installation